-Efficient Machine Learning from Massive Datasets
+Efficient and Robust Machine Learning from Massive Datasets

 The goal of our research is to develop the next generation of resource-efficient and reliable techniques to learn from massive datasets.
 To this end, the challenges we focus on include: